BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/scenarios/war_in_rohan.md

 To capture the Golden Hall, the Evil player must have five Dunlending models, including at least one Hero model, move into the Golden Hall via the doors.
 Models that move into the Golden Hall do not count as slain but cannot move out again once they are inside.

-**PARTICIPANTS**

-**Good:** 3 Captains of Rohan with shield; 12 Rohan Royal Guard with throwing spear; 12 Warriors of Rohan: 4 with shield, 4 with throwing spear & shield, 4 with bow.

-**Evil:** 3 Dunlending Chieftains; 12 Dunlending Warriors: 4 with shield, 4 with two-handed axe, 4 with bow; 12 Wild Men of Dunland; 6 Dunlending Horsemen.

 ![](../media/scenarios/war_in_rohan/assault_on_edoras.jpg)

 ---

 ## APPENDIX - BIRTH OF HELM'S DEEP

+**PARTICIPANTS**

+**Good:** Helm Hammerhand on horse; 2 Captains of Rohan with shield; 12 Rohan Royal Guard with throwing spear and horse; 12 Warriors of Rohan: 4 with shield, 4 with throwing spear & shield, 4 with bow.

+**Evil:** 3 Dunlending Chieftains; 12 Dunlending Warriors: 4 with shield, 4 with two-handed axe, 4 with bow; 12 Wild Men of Dunland; 6 Dunlending Huscarls; 6 Dunlending Horsemen.

 **LAYOUT**